 The Piece and Plenty Quilt Guild was organized in 1986 to provide a fellowship for those interested in the preservation and sharing of the art of quilting and to encourage community awareness of quilting and related arts.

-Guild meetings are held monthly on the first Thursday of each month at the First Presbyterian Church at 919 East Tenth Street in Rolla.
+Guild meetings are held monthly on the first Thursday of each month in the Ministry Center of the First Baptist Church at 801 N Cedar Street in Rolla.
 The date of the monthly meeting may change if the first Thursday falls on or near a holiday.